Buying and Selling FAQs in Minnesota

 Yes, all owners whose name appears on the title must sign the form.

-As the name implies, this permit is for residents of other states.
+This permit is for residents of other states.
 It allows them to return to their home state with some sort of license plate after buying a vehicle in Minnesota from a private seller.
-The permits are available at DVS locations for $1, plus an $8.50 service fee.
+The permits are available at MN Driver and Vehicle Services for $1.
 The permit should be affixed to the inside rear window, and will expire in 31 days after issuance.

 What's a 21-day temporary permit?

-For those awaiting specialty plates, a renewable 60-day temporary permit is available.
+For those awaiting specialty plates, a renewable temporary permit, valid for 60 days, is available.

 How can I learn if the vehicle I want to purchase is harmful to the environment?